 GSTIN is the short form of Goods and Services Tax Identification Number.

 It is a unique number given to every business body which are registered under GST.
-In order to have better management that to get rid of various identification numbers, this single GSTIN been given.
+In order to have better management and to get rid of various identification numbers, this single GSTIN has been given.
 It is based on the PAN number of the person.
-It is a 15 digit alpha numeric code with the representation of state code, PAN number.
+It is a 15-digit alpha numeric code with the representation of state code, PAN number.
 During every purchase of goods and on services made, to provide this GSTIN is mandatory.

 GSTN is nothing but Goods and Services Tax Network.
 It is a network which would be maintained by the central government to process all the online practices related to GST.
 With this network, all the tax transactions will be tracked and maintained.

 - GST will influence the GDP growth of our country, as the experts say.
 Efficiency in some sectors like logistics, transport will be increased.
 Thus, the growth of the country on economic terms will rise because of GST.